 Applying to the Online Programs

-In addition to holding the baccalaureate degree from an institution accredited by SACS or another regional accrediting body, the applicant for admission to the Graduate School should have the prerequisite coursework/work experience required by the program to which he/she is applying.
+In addition to holding the baccalaureate degree from an institution accredited by SACSCOC or another regional accrediting body, the applicant for admission to the Graduate School should have the prerequisite coursework/work experience required by the program to which he/she is applying.
 In general, those applying for graduate admission should have achieved an overall average grade of “B” or better (3.0 G.P.A. on a 4.0 scale).
 International students will be required to give evidence of adequate knowledge of English through a TOEFL or IELTS test score.

 Admission of a student to the University of Miami for any semester does not imply that such student will be re-enrolled in any succeeding academic semesters.